Extraordinary X-Men: Kingdoms Fall

 Magik follows the spectral trail that Sapna left behind in hopes of finding her and bringing her back to X-Haven.
 The trail leads her to one of the many portals that Sapna previously discovered after her powers activated.
-Meanwhile, back on earth, Nightcrawler and Iceman track down members of Clan Akkaba in hopes of finding Colossus to revert him back to normal from Horseman form.
+Meanwhile, Nightcrawler and Iceman track down members of Clan Akkaba in hopes of finding Colossus to revert him back to normal from Horseman form.
 While interrogating one of the clansmen, Nightcrawler snaps and almost kills him.
 Storm meets Magik at the portal and they pass through many unknown barren realms connected to the portal while following Sapna's trail.
 They end up in a war-torn realm, ambushed by a team of mystics who assume that Magik and Storm are servants of a being known as the World Eater.
 Nightcrawler and Iceman teleport to a Clan Akkaba hideout in Egypt to continue their hunt for Colossus and discover a mural depicting everything that's happened to the X-Men and may happen in the future, with a large image of Apocalypse in the center of it all.
 There Colossus ambushes them, ready to kill his friends, claiming he has no choice.
 Storm conjures a massive cyclone to carry away their attackers so she and Magik can continue through the portal to find Sapna.
 Meanwhile, at X-Haven, Apocalypse begins to bait and taunt Forge.
 As Colossus is just about to kill Iceman and Nightcrawler, he is ambushed by Glob Herman, Anole, and No-Girl.
 Storm and Magik manage to track down Sapna, but they find her under the control of the World Eater.
 Sapna steals Magik's sword and begins leading the World Eater to Limbo so it can destroy it as it did the many other realms Storm and Magik passed through earlier.
 Magik reopens the portal so she and Storm can convince the mystics who attacked them earlier to help them stop Sapna and the World Eater before it consumes Limbo.
 As Colossus' students keep him busy, Forge and Cerebra capture him and take him back to X-Haven where he can hopefully be cured.
 Storm and Magik reunite with the mystics, who inform them that the Soul Eater takes over each realm in "The Lattice" (a series of worlds that Limbo is connected to) and needs a host from each world in order to travel The Lattice and feed.
 Sapna leads the World Eater and an army of demons directly to X-Haven.
 The X-Men all try unsuccessfully to thwart the invasion and Magik and Storm combine powers with the mystics to open a portal straight to X-Haven.
 Nightcrawler makes a deal to free Apocalypse from X-Haven if he reverts Colossus to his original state.
 Apocalypse agrees and right after Colossus changes back Nightcrawler "frees" Apocalypse by teleporting him into the mouth of the World Eater.
-Magik battles Sapna and manages to reclaim her sword and is forced to kill her former pupil in order to save X-Haven.
+Magik battles Sapna and manages to reclaim her sword and is forced to kill her former pupil to save X-Haven.
 Three days later Magik hears Sapna's voice coming from her sword.